 Gwendolyn VanSant is an experienced organizational change consultant and coach who works at the intersection of diversity leadership, equity and inclusion, and strategic planning.

-She is the Founding Director of BRIDGE and the Equity and Inclusion Team Lead at Changemaker Strategies.
-Gwendolyn serves as the Vice Chair of the Town of Great Barrington W. E. B. Du Bois Legacy Committee and she’s on the board of the Women’s Fund of Western Massachusetts and UU Mass Action Network.
-A skilled community organizer, Gwendolyn is also a well-recognized thought leader on racial justice and reparations.
+She is the CEO and Founding Director of BRIDGE and the Equity and Inclusion Team Lead at Changemaker Strategies.
+A skilled community organizer, Gwendolyn is a well-recognized thought leader on racial justice and reparations.
+Gwendolyn serves as the Vice Chair of the Town of Great Barrington W. E. B. Du Bois Legacy Committee, she is on Greylock Federal Credit Union Community Development Financial Institution’s Advisory Board, and she is a board member of the Women’s Fund of Western Massachusetts, UU Mass Action Network, Shakespeare & Company, and Women’s Fund Of Western Massachusetts.

 Gwendolyn offers highly customizable cultural competency, multicultural education, and literacy and proficiency training programs for groups of all ages and professional, educational, and socioeconomic backgrounds.
 She works with corporations and financial institutions, secondary and higher education institutions, law enforcement, public health institutions and hospitals, arts organizations, and leadership institutes.
 Her cultural competence training, strategic work, and capacity building consulting has been sought out across the country.

 New programs she’s developed include Workplace Spanish for Law Enforcement, the first Women of Color in the Workplace Retreat at Amherst College for graduating seniors and alumnae, and most recently, a staff and board leadership training program on equity and financial literacy.
 Gwendolyn also served on the Great Barrington Citizen’s Panel for Police Officer and Sergeant Selection.
 A certified bilingual interpreter, she also designs education curriculums for workplace language classes.